-^{173.} Indeed, even if local officials do cooperate, this may arguably constitute unconstitutional commandeering.
+176. Indeed, even if local officials do cooperate, this may arguably constitute unconstitutional commandeering.
 The Court in New York v.
 United States, 505 U.S. 144, 182-83 (1992) made clear that states may not consent to Tenth Amendment violations.
 The Court has also held that individuals harmed by commandeering laws may have standing to object to them; the liberty interest weighing against commandeering is not the states' alone.
 See Bond v.
-United States, 564 U.S. 211, 221 (2011) (noting that "[f]ederalism secures the freedom of the individual").
+United States, 564 U.S. 211, 221 (2011) (noting that "[f]ederalism secures the freedom of the individual.")
 The Court has also suggested, however, that this prohibition on waivers of Tenth Amendment violations does not apply when local or state officials voluntarily cooperate with the federal government.
 Printz, 521 U.S. at 936 (O'Connor, J., concurring); see also Lomont v.
 O'Neill, 285 F.3d 9, 14 (D.C.
 Cir.
-2002).
-This likely means that officials may not consent where the law is facially commandeering, but they can arguably agree to identical mandates where the law gives them a genuine and up front choice to comply.
+2002) ("Nothing in Printz forbids cooperation between state and federal governments.").
+This likely means that officials may not consent where the law is facially commandeering, but they can arguably agree to identical mandates where the law gives them a genuine and upfront choice to comply.
 Thus, they are not waiving a Tenth Amendment objection; there is none.
 Section 1373 provides no such choice.

-^{174.} Most decisions that have upheld Section 1373 predate recent Supreme Court developments that may have made facial challenges easier to assert in cases involving fundamental rights.
+177. Most decisions that have upheld Section 1373 predate recent Supreme Court developments that may have made facial challenges easier to assert in cases involving fundamental rights.
 See Toni M. Massaro, Chilling Rights, 88 U. COLO.
 L. REV. 33 (2017) (discussing easing of limits on facial challenges to laws that violate fundamental rights).
-A caveat: The Court in Condon, stated that the fact that a federal law imposes costs on state or local governments, or prompts them to adopt regulations to assist in compliance with a valid federal law, does not make the law impermissible commandeering.
+A caveat: in Condon, the Court stated that the fact that a federal law imposes costs on state or local governments, or prompts them to adopt regulations to assist in compliance with a valid federal law, does not make the law impermissible commandeering.
 528 U.S. 141, 142 (2000); cf. City of New York v.
 United States, 179 F.3d 29, 31 (2nd Cir.
-1999) (holding, pre-Condon and pre-Murphy, that the federal government did not unlawfully commandeer local officials where federal law nullified an order that forbid City employees from engaging in voluntary cooperation with federal immigration officials with respect to non-confidential information).
+1999) (holding, pre-Condon and pre-Murphy, that the federal government did not unlawfully commandeer local officials where federal law nullified an order that forbade City employees from engaging in voluntary cooperation with federal immigration officials with respect to non-confidential information).
 In other words, not all local rule-making decisions may be insulated from federal encouragement or discouragement.
-Say, for example, that the federal government wished to prevent state or local interference with federal equal education regulations.
-Could it prohibit adoption of regulations with this purpose and effect, as well as other conduct that restricted federal enforcement efforts?
-Also, state and local rule-making that sanctions open defiance of federal policy or poses a significant obstacle to its implementation should be unenforceable.
-This follows from the Supremacy Clause and principles of preemption.
-U.S. CONST. art.
-VI, § 2.
-State and local government in general may not take action that frustrates federal laws and regulatory schemes in this manner.
-See, e.g., Barnett Bank of Marion County v.
-Nelson, 517 U.S. 25, 31 (1996) (citing Hines v.
+Say, for example, that the federal government wished to prevent

-Again, several caveats are in order.
-First, the line between voluntary cooperation and commandeering is not always easy to determine.175 When government engages in thinly veiled threats-as opposed to direct coercion-the anti-commandeering principles arguably still apply.
+Four caveats are in order.
+First, as we already have noted, the line between voluntary cooperation and commandeering is hazy.
+178 When government engages in thinly veiled threats-as opposed to direct coercion-the anti-commandeering principles arguably still apply.
 However, they may be overcome by re-characterizing the federal command as a mere request to which the state has chosen to accede.
-Also, some cooperation between federal, state, and local officials in immigration enforcement occurs regularly, even in sanctuary jurisdictions.176 This may prompt some courts to view any coercion problems as chimerical.
+Also, some cooperation between federal, state, and local officials in immigration enforcement occurs regularly, even in sanctuary jurisdictions.
+179 This may prompt some courts to view any coercion problems as chimerical.